-And interestingly, we also find that people often prefer to click on an email link to get in touch rather than fill in a contact form.
+Interestingly, we also find that people often prefer to click on an email link to get in touch rather than fill in a contact form.

 So my question is, how much attention have you paid to the design, layout and content of your Contact page?

-This should reside within the ‘schema’ in your site’s code, and even though Google can be pretty good at just scraping the right data, if you don’t have it on the site in the first place, then of course it won’t show up as a search result.
+This does not not only mean paying attention to the visual aspects of the page, but also the elements that Google will pick up to help answer a searcher’s question about your location, phone number, email address or opening hours.
+This should reside within the ‘schema’ in the code of your website, and even though Google can be pretty good at just scraping the right data, if you don’t have it on the site in the first place, then of course it won’t show up as a search result.

 How much data do you have about how people are navigating your site?
 If you want to increase the visibility of customer behaviour on your website, drop us a line or give us a call for a chat about the types of tracking you can implement.
-(Tip: tracking tools like this no longer need to cost the earth!)

 Tip: tracking tools like this no loger need to cost the earth!

 Once you have some data, let us know if you would like to sit down with one of our team to work through how important pages such as your Contact page could be working harder for your business.